peytondmurray/fuc/README.md

 =======
 Find Unicode Characters: a command line utility for unicode quality-of-life

-We live in the golden age of technology; there's a computer in my refrigerator, and self driving cars are here.
+We live in the golden age of technology.
+There's a computer in my refrigerator.
+Self driving cars are here.
 Why do I have to

 1. Open my web browser
 2. Run search for a unicode character ('h bar') to get a unicode sequence
 3. Swap back to my document to type in the unicode

-every time I want to write `E = ħc`?
+every time I want to write `֎` (left-facing Armenian eternity sign) or `𝋠` (Mayan numeral zero)?

 I'm writing `fuc` to solve this issue, and as an experiment in learning about fuzzy string matching.
 If there's something I can be doing better here, please - open an issue or make a pull request.